chung-leong/react-seq/doc/useSequential.md

 # useSequential(cb, deps)

-Return a React element that obtains its contents from an async generator.
+Return a React element that obtains its contents from an async generator

 ## Syntax